i-pi/i-pi/doc/src/units.rst

 There are a few exceptions:

-  - The total simulation time, specified by the flag <total_time> , has to be provided  in seconds.
+  - The total simulation time, specified by the flag <total_time>, has to be provided  in seconds.
+  - The PDB standard defines units to be in angstrom, and so default units for PDB are angstrom.
-  - When using ASE format for I/O, the units are dictated by the ase defaults.
+  - When using ASE format for I/O, the units are dictated by the ASE defaults.
     So for example, the ASE extended xyz format  expects positions in angstroms.
     (See for example ``examples/ase-io/``)